Using money from selling his 4-H steers, Dr. Bill Hildebolt paid for his first two undergraduate years at The Ohio State University.

 “We were one of the pioneers in that area 20 years ago.
 Now people are finally realizing the full potential of biology-based programs,” he said.

-Hildebolt’s generosity and involvement have allowed the students to find interesting speakers and pay the travel expenses of nationally-known experts, said board member John C. Frelka (right), a third-year doctoral student in food engineering.
+Hildebolt’s generosity and involvement have allowed the students to find interesting speakers and pay the travel expenses of nationally-known experts, said board member John C. Frelka (right), a post-doctoral researcher specializing in food engineering who was a graduate student when the club was founded.

 “I don’t know if we would have been doing much of this at all without Bill,” Frelka said.
 “He came along and contributed resources and provided ideas.’’